Design Principles behind Akka Streams

 This is not yet implemented as stated here, this document illustrates intent.

 It might be tempting to allow different pieces of a flow topology to access the materialization results of other pieces in order to customize their behavior, but that would violate composability and reusability as argued above.
-Therefore the arguments and results of materialization need to be segregated:
+Therefore stream materialization is instead split into three phases: